fsaantiago/mini-builds-java/README.md

 # mini-builds-java

+This repository is a part of 300 Challenge Java

-Challange: 300 algoritms by one year.
+Challenge: 150 basics algoritms by one year.
-Everyday an simple new algoritm just for some pratics.
+Each two days a simple new algoritm just for some pratics.